melhin/scheduler/README.md

 A bare minimum interviewer scheduler REST backend.

 ### What does this have?
-Scheduler has an sqlite backed rest backend for demonstration purposes.
+Scheduler has postgres based rest backend for demonstration purposes.
 There is one endpoint that is public with 2 methods and forms bulk of its capablities.